hojunkim1/ankoko/README.md

-# ankoko - memo app with kotlin-based android
+# Memo App with Kotlin-based Android